Chicago Police Department: Union

 The Chicago Police Department became unionized at the end of 1980.
 Chicago police officers are represented by the Fraternal Order of Police.
 In 2020, Officer John Catanzara was elected as the head of the union.
-Cataranza has one of the worst disciplinary records in the department.
-Previously in 2017, Cataranza stated of Muslims: "Savages they all deserve a bullet."
-Later, he defended the January 6 United States Capitol attack, saying, "They're individuals ...
-They get to do what they want."
+Catanzara has faced multiple complaints throughout his career and has made controversial remarks about Muslims and the January 6th Capitol Attack.

 Oversight

-Chicago Police Board

-The Chicago Police Board is a nine-member agency charged with nominating candidates for the position of Superintendent to the Mayor, adopting rules and regulations for the department, and deciding disciplinary cases when the Superintendent files to discharge or suspend (for more than 30 days) a police officer.
-The Board is also charged with resolving disciplinary cases when there is a dispute between the Chief Administrator of the Civilian Office of Police Accountability and the Superintendent.
-The board is made up of nine civilian members who are appointed by the Mayor and confirmed by the City Council.

-Civilian Office of Police Accountability

-The Civilian Office of Police Accountability (COPA) is an independent city agency which has the authority to investigate allegations of police officer misconduct and police shootings.
-It can make recommendations about disciplinary action and department policy, but cannot take such action itself.
-COPA was created in 2016, replacing the former Independent Police Review Authority.
+Five government agencies are charged with various aspects of police oversight in Chicago: a set of 22 Police District Councils, the Community Commission for Public Safety and Accountability, the Chicago Police Board, the Civilian Office of Police Accountability, and the Deputy Inspector General for Public Safety.
+Most of these bodies were created by ordinances passed in 2016 and 2021, and their membership is determined through a mix of appointments by the Mayor of Chicago, confirmations by the Chicago City Council, and elections.

 History

 According to historian Sam Mitrani, the Chicago Police Department professionalized and grew in size during the 19th century in order to quell labor unrest.
 City policymakers cooperated with business elites in terms of structuring the police department.
 The Chicago Police Department remained beset by vast corruption well into the 20th century.